Bake bread without Yeast

 - One onion

 Bake bread with homemade yeast

 Mix the flour with the spices in a bowl.
 Add part of the yeast water and mix thoroughly with the mixer.
 If necessary, you can add yeast water.
 The dough should pull away from the edge of the bowl.

 Cut the onion into small cubes and fry them in a pan.
 Add these together with the caraway seeds to the dough and knead them under the dough.
 A smooth dough should result.

 With yeast water, it takes longer for the dough to rise.
 It is best to leave it covered for several hours or overnight at room temperature.

 Then put the dough on a floured surface and form a bread out of it.
 You can put this on a baking sheet.
 We also like to bake our bread in a baking pan.
 Let the dough stand for another hour in a 30-50° C warm place until it rises up clearly.
 Moisten the dough surface thoroughly with water.

-In the meantime, preheat the oven to 230° C (210° C with recirculation mode).
-Then put the bread and a fireproof bowl of water in the oven and bake the bread for 60-70 minutes.
-After 10 minutes, switch the oven temperature back to 200° C (180 ° C with circulating air).
+In the meantime, preheat the oven to 230°C (210°C for fan oven).
+Then put the bread and a fireproof bowl with water in the oven and bake the bread for 60-70 minutes.
+After 10 minutes, turn the oven temperature back down to 200°C (180°C for convection).

-Source for baking bread without yeast: own recipe.
+Source for baking bread yourself without yeast: own recipe.

 Text Baking bread without yeast: © Monika Fuchs and TravelWorldOnline